Course: Guest Lecturer ( Performance) 5

 Learning outcomes

 The aim of the course is to introduce students to current developments in performance, dance and theatre studies in a foreign professional context through a series of lectures, seminars or workshops by visiting experts.
-The name of the speaker or lecturer will be announced at the beginning of the term and the content of the lecture will be based on their professional interests and current research.
-The lecture series may also include the screening of a thematically selected audiovisual recording.
+In the winter term of 2025, the course will be taught by Dr. Marcin Bogucki from the University of Warsaw.

 Students will: - learn about the current state of performance research worldwide, - learn about foreign cultures and strengthen intercultural awareness, - practice using the English language in academic context.